nfagerlund/dw-dev-vagrant/README.md

 ## Stuff that might be hosed, won't know until I start another from-scratch build and let it crank for a few hours:

-- `apt-get upgrade` does some kind of grub reconfiguration shenanigans in an ncurses interface and it sends your whole terminal session to Extra Hell and scotches the provisioner run.
-    - I THINK I might have fixed that with `DEBIAN_FRONTEND=noninteractive` but idk yet.
 - `Term::ReadLine::Perl` can't be installed noninteractively because if you pipe `yes` to it it just goes into an infinite loop.
 I let that damn thing run for like half an hour before I noticed.
     - is this thing really necessary??? or can I just leave it commented out? (this was one of the things that rode along with `Bundle::CPAN`.)
 - the DB/asset-compile setup scripts should work now, but I've never tested em.